-Through selective admissions, students enter the second year of the program.
+Through selective admissions, students are admitted into the second year of the program.
 This year consists of Physical Therapist Assistant technical education courses.
 Second-year courses include a comprehensive curriculum in adult, orthopedic, pediatric and spinal cord rehabilitation.
-The student will participate in 720 hours of full-time clinical education.
+Student will be required to complete 720 hours of full-time clinical education.
 The costs of clinical education (travel, housing, incidentals) are the responsibility of the student.